ronnieholm/Bugfree.OracleHospitality/README.md

 }
 ```

-`TerminalIdLowerBound` and `TerminalIdUpperBound` is what enables calling into
+Setting `TerminalIdLowerBound` and `TerminalIdUpperBound` enables safely calling
-the POS client in a multi-threaded environment like a web application.
-With
+into the POS client in a multi-threaded environment, such as a web application.
-these settings, each POS operation called will appear to the Oracle backend as
+With these settings, each call to a POS operation appears to the Oracle backend
-originating from a different terminal id in this range. `RequestSourceName` is
+as originating from a different terminal id in the range. `RequestSourceName` is
 passed with each request to the backend to identify the clients in log files.

 ## Command-line interface